Macrometacorp/docs/docs/search-views/fulltext-search/tasks/create-search-views.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to create a new search view.
+This page explains how to create a new fulltext search view.

 ## Prerequisites